WalletWasabi/WalletWasabi/WalletWasabi.Documentation/FAQ.md

 ### Will I have issues spending my mixed coins?

-Not at the moment, if Wasabi and other CoinJoin tools are used by enough people it is likely that this will never be an issue.
+Not at the moment.
+If Wasabi and other CoinJoin tools are used by enough people it is likely that this will never be an issue.
 See this more [comprehensive answer](https://www.reddit.com/r/WasabiWallet/comments/bggy03/will_coinjoined_coins_be_blacklisted_in_the_future/ell04nn?utm_source=share&utm_medium=web2x).

 ### What do I do with small changes?